Born and raised in Malaysia, Mazlan is proud of his Malaysian and Asian heritage and likes to share its mysteries, culture & current issues.

 UNESCO Intangible Cultural Heritage Program

 To depend on the countries concerned to revive these dying dances will be difficult.
 UNESCO had therefore taken the initiative to finance their conservation and help to revive its comeback, not just for dances in Asia, but also in other parts of the world including in developed countries.

-This article will share some of the Asian dances that illustrate the diversity of this heritage and received assistance under the UNESCO Intangible Cultural Heritage program.
+This article will share some of the Asian dances that illustrate the diversity of this heritage that received assistance under the UNESCO Intangible Cultural Heritage program.

 Kabuki from Japan

-Kabuki started around year 1600 by a shrine maiden, Okuni.
+Kabuki started around the year 1600 by a shrine maiden, Okuni.
 Her performance was copied, and it became popular.
-However, in the early days Kabuki dance ensemble was performed mostly by women who were also prostitutes.
+However, in the early days, the Kabuki dance ensemble was performed mostly by women who were also prostitutes.
 To protect public morale, the government banned women from performing Kabuki, which leads to an all-male Kabuki.

 This resulted in a change in style from purely a dance form to a drama form of theater.